 May not be suitable for those focusing on maximal strength development.

-Increased risk of injury if proper form is not maintained or if exercises are performed with inadequate rest.
+Increased risk of injury if proper form is not maintained or if exercises are performed with inadequate rest and recovery.

 Can be challenging for beginners or those with lower fitness levels.